-The Climate Change Leadership Node encourages open participation with challenging climate change questions.
+The Climate Change Leadership initiative encourages open participation with challenging climate change questions.
 We work together with a variety of societal, political and academic actors and have many opportunities for students, researchers and the public to get involved.

 Sept 29: Explore & Reimagine Bio-relations in Uppsala, in collaboration with Uppsala Art Museum’s exhibition The Non-Human Animal and researchers at Uppsala University and SLU.
 Open to the public.